dafny-lang/dafny/Source/DafnyStandardLibraries/src/Std/Parsers/README.md

 }
 ```

-Note that `.ZeroOrMore()` is a parser combinator that repeats the parser to its left until it fails (its loop body), at which point it should emit the sequence of parsed elements.
+Note that `.Rep()` is a parser combinator that repeats the parser to its left until it fails (its loop body), at which point it should emit the sequence of parsed elements.
 You see the unexpected result:
 ```
 Error: